-- It's delicious raw or cooked.
+- It’s delicious raw or cooked.
 When raw, use it for salads where a crunchy texture is desired, like in this orange and fennel salad.
 When cooked, as in this chicken thighs with fennel and cherry tomatoes recipe, the fennel will soften dramatically but retain the wonderful licorice flavor.

 - capers – Add 1-2 Tbsp of rinsed capers on top of the salad.

 - red roasted peppers – Adds a punch of color to the dish and complements the grilled fennel quite well.

 - cheese – Plenty of other cheeses such as Grana Padano, Pecorino Romano, and feta can be used, each giving their own unique taste.
 Alternatively, remove the cheese for an awesome vegan side dish.